datalayer/mcp-compose/docs/ARCHITECTURE.md

 ## Conclusion

-The MCP Server Composer provides a robust, secure, and scalable solution for aggregating multiple MCP servers into a unified interface.
+The MCP Compose provides a robust, secure, and scalable solution for aggregating multiple MCP servers into a unified interface.
 With comprehensive authentication, authorization, monitoring, and management capabilities, it enables organizations to build complex MCP-based systems with confidence.